 - Use multilevel authentication — When available, you should use multilevel authentication.
 This is when you have at least two forms of verification, such as a password and a security question, before you log into any sensitive accounts.
 Click here to learn more about two-factor authentication.

 Obviously, not having your gadget infected with ransomware would be ideal.
 For help, read these tips on boosting your safety online.

 Since ransomware attacks exploded in 2016, the U.S. government is trying to help prevent them.
 Here are some tips from the FBI on handling ransomware attacks:

-- Back up data regularly – this could be the best way to recover your critical data if you are infected.
+- Back up data regularly — This could be the best way to recover your critical data if you’re infected.

-- Make sure your backups are secure – do not connect your backups to computers or networks that they are backing up.
+- Make sure your backups are secure — Don’t connect your backups to the computers or networks they’re backing up.

-- Never open risky links in emails – don’t open attachments from unsolicited emails.
+- Never open risky links in emails — Don’t open attachments from unsolicited senders.

-- Download only trusted software – make sure the software you download comes from trusted sites.
+- Download only trusted software — Make sure the software you download comes from trusted sites.